nxskok/lecture-notes/index.md

 # Lecture notes

-Here are my lecture notes, all of them, in chronological order:
+Here are my lecture notes, all of them, in chronological order, with the slideshows and the Quarto documents with the code that made the slides:

 | Section                               | Slides                                                               | Code                                                                                      |
 |:--------------------------------------|:---------------------------------------------------------------------|:------------------------------------------------------------------------------------------|